Coyote: Diseases and parasites

 Among large North American carnivores, the coyote probably carries the largest number of diseases and parasites, likely due to its wide range and varied diet.
 Viral diseases known to infect coyotes include rabies, canine distemper, infectious canine hepatitis, four strains of equine encephalitis, and oral papillomatosis.
 By the late 1970s, serious rabies outbreaks in coyotes had ceased to be a problem for over 60 years, though sporadic cases every 1–5 years did occur.
 Distemper causes the deaths of many pups in the wild, though some specimens can survive infection.
 Tularemia, a bacterial disease, infects coyotes from tick bites and through their rodent and lagomorph prey, and can be deadly for pups.

 Coyotes can be infected by both demodectic and sarcoptic mange, the latter being the most common.
 Mite infestations are rare and incidental in coyotes, while tick infestations are more common, with seasonal peaks depending on locality (May–August in the Northwest, March–November in Arkansas).
 Coyotes are only rarely infested with lice, while fleas infest coyotes from puphood, though they may be more a source of irritation than serious illness.
 Pulex simulans is the most common species to infest coyotes, while Ctenocephalides canis tends to occur only in places where coyotes and dogs (its primary host) inhabit the same area.
 Although coyotes are rarely host to flukes, they can nevertheless have serious effects on coyotes, particularly Nanophyetus salmincola, which can infect them with salmon poisoning disease, a disease with a 90% mortality rate.
 Trematode Metorchis conjunctus can also infect coyotes.

 Tapeworms have been recorded to infest 60–95% of all coyotes examined.
-The most common species to infest coyotes are Taenia pisiformis and Taenia crassiceps, which uses cottontail rabbits as intermediate hosts.
+The most common species to infest coyotes are Taenia pisiformis and Taenia crassiceps, which uses cottontail rabbits and rodents as intermediate hosts.
 The largest species known in coyotes is T. hydatigena, which enters coyotes through infected ungulates, and can grow to lengths of 80 to 400 cm.
 Although once largely limited to wolves, Echinococcus granulosus has expanded to coyotes since the latter began colonizing former wolf ranges.

 The most frequent ascaroid roundworm in coyotes is Toxascaris leonina, which dwells in the coyote's small intestine and has no ill effects, except for causing the host to eat more frequently.
 Hookworms of the genus Ancylostoma infest coyotes throughout their range, being particularly prevalent in humid areas.
 In areas of high moisture, such as coastal Texas, coyotes can carry up to 250 hookworms each.
 The blood-drinking A. caninum is particularly dangerous, as it damages the coyote through blood loss and lung congestion.
 A 10-day-old pup can die from being host to as few as 25 A. caninum worms.